corentinmarc/complete-intro-to-react/README.md

 - **componentWillUnmount**: This method runs right before the component is taken off the DOM.
 Most common thing to do here is get rid of external event listeners or other things you need to clean up.

 ### React devtools > <https://github.com/facebook/react-devtools>
 Dev Tools allow you to explore the virtual DOM of React as if it was just a normal DOM tree.
-You can see what props and states are in each component and even modify the state of components\
+You can see what props and states are in each component and even modify the state of components.\
 \
 Select something in the virtual DOM in the React tab.
 Now go to the Console tab and type $r.
 It should be a reference to the element you have selected in the virtual DOM and you can manipulate it.

 ### Redux > <https://redux.js.org/>
 Redux is a state management library.
 With Redux you have a **single store** which stores your entire app state in a single tree.\
 You cannot directly modify the tree of data stored in this tree by typical assignment.
 Rather, **every time you want to modify the tree, you emit an action**.\
 **Your action then kicks off what's called a reducer**.
-A reducer is a special function that take a tree and parameter(s) and returns a new tree\
+A reducer is a special function that take a tree and parameter(s) and returns a new tree.\
 **Reducers are pure functions** (without side effect) and so their are **predictable**.
 Given a state and an action, the new state returned by the reducer will always be the same.\
 \
 With Redux you will create a bunch of new files to manage the creation of the Redux store, actionCreators, constants defining actions types, reducers computing the new state and also will modify your React component to connect them to Redux.\